Column - Trickle-down quantitative easing: James Saft

 Some boats are lifted a good bit higher than others, it seems, when it comes to the effects of quantitative easing.

-A Bank of England study, released last week, showed that its 325 billion pounds of bond purchases have disproportionately benefited the wealthiest, driving up the value of the assets they own. here
+A Bank of England study, released last week, showed that its 325 billion pounds of bond purchases have disproportionately benefited the wealthiest, driving up the value of the assets they own.
+(Click here)

 Standing as we are on the eve of what many expect to be another round of QE - in the U.S. and possibly elsewhere - it makes somewhat depressing reading; yet another example of crisis mitigation in which advancing the interests of the well-off plays a central role.